caarlosjoaquin/Path-Loss-measumerent/README.md

 ### Friss

+The Friis model describes the power loss of a signal in free space as a function of distance and frequency.
+It assumes an ideal, unobstructed environment and calculates the received power based on the inverse square law.
+This model is commonly used for line-of-sight communication scenarios.

+The formula in dBm calculates power loss in free space conditions:

 $$
 P_r \, \text{(dBm)} = P_t \, \text{(dBm)} - \left[20 \log_{10}(d) + 20 \log_{10}(f) + 20 \log_{10}\left(\frac{4\pi}{c}\right)\right]
 $$